Asokananda – No Night in Freedom

 Asokananda also has audio cds, where he sings many of the songs we still sing today in our Thai massage courses – No Night in Freedom, Buddha Dhamma Sangha, There is a jewel in a Lotus Flower and a few more…

 Asokananda died on Friday 24th June 2005 from pancreatic cancer, having dedicated his adult life to spreading the gift of Thai massage to the rest of the world.
 His adopted son, Chatchoi, teaches massage in the Lahu village.
-His son, Santi, was then raised by his dear friend and colleague, Kaline, in USA.
+His son, Santi, was then raised by his dear friend and colleague, Kaline, in the USA.
 Santi, now a young adult, is close to many of his father’s students and shows a real gift in touch and bodywork and has begun assisting some of the basic courses.

 It was Asokananda’s vision that inspired the creation of Sunshine House.
 The Sunshine House of his Sunshine Network.
 This daily format of morning meditation, yoga and Thai massage that we use on all our Thai massage courses was inspired completely by him.
 It works all by itself.
 It creates magic all around.